 Use the following tips to troubleshoot errors with feature layers:

-For Insights in ArcGIS Enterprise, the CA must be imported to ArcGIS Server.
+For Insights in ArcGIS Enterprise, the CA must be imported into ArcGIS Server.
 For more information, see Configure ArcGIS Server with an existing CA-signed certificate.

 For Insights desktop, the CA must be imported into the operating system.
-For information on importing a CA to your operating system, see the Microsoft Windows or macOS help documentation.
+For information on importing a CA into your operating system, see the Microsoft Windows or macOS help documentation.

-- The message This feature layer cannot be shared appears when sharing a dataset results in an error opening the ArcGIS Server workspace.
+- The This feature layer cannot be shared message appears when sharing a dataset results in an error when opening the ArcGIS Server workspace.
 This error can occur when the ArcGIS Data Store license is out of date.
-The error can be resolved by updating the ArcGIS Data Store license and resharing the dataset.
+You can resolve the error by updating the ArcGIS Data Store license and resharing the dataset.

 Use the following resources to learn more about feature layers in Insights: